ksh1710/Sensibite/README.md

 ## Getting Started

-1. Download and install Sensibite from the [Google Play Store](#).
-2. Open the app and use the barcode scanning feature for packaged foods.
+1. Open the app and use the barcode scanning feature for packaged foods.
-3. For unpackaged foods, take advantage of the machine learning-powered scanning option.
+2. For unpackaged foods, take advantage of the machine learning-powered scanning option.
-4. Receive instant information about allergens and make informed decisions about your food choices.
+3. Receive instant information about allergens and make informed decisions about your food choices.

 ## Technology Stack